Analyst who helped Trump-Russia case accused of lying - ExBulletin

 Indictment says Danchenko misled the FBI by denying discussing any allegations on the file with a contact of his who was a public relations official and a longtime Democratic agent who volunteered for the campaign of Clinton, Trump’s opponent in 2016.

 In fact, according to the indictment, Danchenko had sourced one or more allegations in the file anonymously from this Clinton associate.
-As the FBI scrambled to corroborate the allegations in the files, it would have been important to know the Democrats’ role in providing information, as it depended on his reliability, motivation, and potential bias as a source, according to the indictment.
+As the FBI scrambled to corroborate the allegations in the case, it would have been important to know the Democrat’s role in providing information as it revolved around his reliability, motives, and potential bias as a source, ” according to the indictment.

 The prosecution documents also refer to salacious and unsubstantiated sexual allegations involving Trump’s behavior at a Moscow hotel that were included in the case but which Trump vigorously contested, including in private conversations with the former.
 FBI Director James Comey.